PARIS 1 IN A NUTSHELL

 Les Bouquinistes (book sellers along Seine’s docks)

 Some of them are part of touristy sights, some of them are hidden gems.
-This is our personal list of things to see to explore Paris 1 Like a Local.
+This is our personal list of best things to see in the 1st arrondissement if you want to know Paris 1 like a local.

 Salle d’Armes de la Conciergerie – quintessence Medieval Architecture